influxdata/docs-v2/content/influxdb/v2.0/visualize-data/visualization-types/band.md

 To see bands (boundaries) in the **Band Plot** visualization, you must set up two or three boundaries for comparison.

+### Set up the band plot visualization in the Data Explorer

 1. Click the **Data Explorer** icon in the navigation bar.

     {{< nav-icon "data-explorer" >}}

-2. Enter your query (<placeholder link to new "Query data in Data Explorer" topic>.
+2. Enter your query (see [Explore data with Flux and the Data Explorer](/influxdb/v2.0/visualize-data/explore-metrics/#explore-data-with-flux-and-the-data-explorer)).
 You must include the aggregate functions used to determine the Band Plot visualization boundaries in your query.
 3. Select the **Band Plot** option from the visualization dropdown in the upper left, and then click **Customize**.
 4. Under **Data**, select the following:
    - For **X Column** and **Y Column**, select the columns to display for the x- and y- axes.